-In standard basic health insurance systems, the doctor charges for each individual service provided to his patients.
-This is why it is called a 'Fee For Service' system (abb.
-FFS).
+With standard basic health insurance, a doctor charges his patients for each individual service.
+This is why it is called a 'fee for service' system (in short: FFS).

-This means that doctors can influence their salaries to a certain extent.
-This is one of the reasons why the number of health services provided in Switzerland has increased.
+This means that doctors can influence their income to a certain extent.
+It is one of the reasons why the number of health care services provided in Switzerland has increased.
 This increase leads to higher costs.
-In order for insurance companies to be able to pay for these costs, they must increase their premiums from year to year.
+In order for insurance companies to be able to pay for these costs, they have to increase their premiums year after year.